Sonnet 189

 And bent my branches like an aging oak?

-And on that crown, my faded leaves hang shorn;
+And on my crown, the faded leaves hang shorn;

 I stand a craven relic, visage stark,

-Whose rack has braved the might of every storm.
+Whose frame has braved the might of every storm.

 When heavens’ thunder stroke looms ever near?